GitLeeRepo/NodejsNotes/NodejNotes.md

 * Important JSON file that goes in the root of your module or project folder.
 Configuration file used to tell how to install your module or app.
 * "main" in this file is the entry point script for the project
-* "dependencies" lists all the required modules (use an astricks to specify the latest version of a module.
+* "dependencies" lists all the required modules (use an asterisks to specify the latest version of a module.
 * You can use `npm init` to create this file for you.

 ## Live Server Module